Yousef101/iStar/README.md

 # iStar
-Very simple and easy to host yourself StarBoard discord bot
+Very simple and easy to host yourself StarBoard discord bot. inspired by https://github.com/Rushnett/starboard

-# support server <a href="https://discord.gg/TWy6pSZ" target="_blank">Discord</a>.
+# see the bot in action <a href="https://discord.gg/TWy6pSZ" target="_blank">Discord</a>.

 ## Getting Started
 ### Requirements